nsidc/earthaccess/docs/contributing/releasing.md

 1. Create a new branch to make release changes.
 We do not permit pushing to `main` and this will give the community visibility into release management activities.

-1. Use `bump-my-version` to increase the version number in all needed places, e.g. to increase the minor version (`1.2.3` to `1.3.0`):
+1. Use `bump-my-version` to automatically increase the version number in all needed places, for example to increase the minor version (`1.2.3` to `1.3.0`):

     ```plain
     bump-my-version bump minor